-If you use mutt or mail (you must have mailutils installed!!) you will be able to see your e-mails.
-If you have enabled fail2ban successfully and allow it to send you reports, you should be able to see the following.
+If you use mutt or mail (you must have mailutils installed!!) you will be able to see your emails.
+If you have enabled fail2ban successfully and allow it to send you reports, you should be able to see the following:

-Forwarding aan de praat krijgen

 Website Coding and Configuration

 The website is the “front-end” part of the product.
 This is the part customers and potential customers will see and it will be the interface which they will use to access Plaintech’s services.